millardjn/Mask_opt/README.md

 ## Wavelength Sensitivity
 Below is an example the wavelength sensitivity of diffraction spikes.
-Rainbow artifacts appear in the outer extent of the spikes, where the PSF changes the most with wavelength.
+The rainbow appearance of the outer extent of the spikes indicates where the PSF changes the most with wavelength.

 ![Antares](docs/ANTARES_wavelength_sensitivity.jpg)